wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     ![ScreenShot](images/PyCharmTemplateCopy.png)

-    Right click on `environment_variables-template.json`, then paste it onto the `config` directory.
-    A copy dialog will open up, and change the "new name:" to `environment_variables.json`
+    Right click on `environment_variables-template.json` and select 'Copy', then right clik paste on the `config` directory and select 'Paste' in the pop-up, and then in the copy dialog that open up, and change the "new name:" to `environment_variables.json`

-    If you skip this step, in a much later step when you run "makemigrations", it will fail with an 'Unable to set the SECRET_KEY variable from os.environ or JSON file' error.
+    If you skip this step, in a much later step, when you run "makemigrations", it will fail with an 'Unable to set the SECRET_KEY variable from os.environ or JSON file' error.

     **There are a number of secret values in `environment_variables.json` that are not in source control,